top of page

 Pay attention to moments when you feel like you can release any tension you've been holding, your breath deepens, or your brain stops running twelve tabs at once.

-What can you easily get lost in because it's so enjoyable and safe to your system?
+What can you easily get lost in because it's so enjoyable and safe for your system?
 What helps your inner flame burn brighter?

 Maybe it’s: